Rotation numbers of perturbations of smooth dynamics: Rotation numbers of perturbations of linear cocycles and diffeomorphisms

 As before, this rotation number varies continuously with the measure $\mu$ and with the path $(\cA_t)$, it depends linearly on the measure $\mu$ and it is additive for concatenation.

-We assume now that $\cU$ is simply connected.\footnote{Such $\cU$ exists thanks to the local simple connectedness of the set $LC_{V,T}$ of linear cocycles.} Given a cocycle $\cB\in \cU$, define its {\em rotation number relative to $\cA$ along $E$} by
+We assume now that $\cU$ is simply connected.\footnote{Such $\cU$ exists thanks to the local simple connectedness of the set $LC_{V,T}$ of linear cocycles.} Given a cocycle $\cB\in \cU$, define its {\em rotation number relative to $\cA$ along $E$} by taking any path $(\cA_t)$ in $\cU$ from $\cA$ to $\cB$ and putting

-where $(\cA_t)$ is any path in $\cU$ from $\cA$ to $\cB$.
 This is well-defined by the invariance by isotopy provided by \cref{p.rotationmorphismvarying2}.
-Moreover it is continuous on $\cM(T)\times \cU$ and it satisfies the following chain-rule: for all $\cB,\cC\in \cU$ we have
+Moreover it is continuous on $\cM(T)\times \cU$ and it satisfies the following: for all $\cB,\cC\in \cU$ we have

 \begin{remark} As in \cref{r.germsk} this relative rotation number depends on the choice of $\cU$, but the germ of $\cB\mapsto \rho_{\cA,E}(\cdot,\cB)$ at $\cB=\cA$ does not. \end{remark}